Nasal or sinus cancer and its treatment might change the way you look and how you feel about yourself. But there is support available.

 This might feel very scary at first and you may be tempted to keep putting it off.
 It can help to first go outside with someone you trust and feel comfortable with.

 People’s reactions can vary.
-Good friends might react differently to how you expect.
+Good friends might react differently to what you expect.
 Some people might feel shocked and this may show on their faces.
 Other people may be very at ease and make you feel comfortable very quickly.

 Children can often be very honest and ask quite direct questions.
 It is best to answer very simply and honestly as far as you can.